Binboi Docs/Getting Started/Quick Start

 # binboi 1.0.0Step 2 — Log In

-binboi login --server https://binboi.example.comA browser window opens and asks you to authorize the CLI.
-After approval, your auth token is stored at ~/.binboi/config.json and reused automatically for every subsequent command.
+binboi login --token binboi_pat_xxx_yyyThe token is saved to ~/.binboi/config.json and reused automatically for every subsequent command.

 Start your local dev server (e.g. npm run dev), then open a tunnel to it: